jadf9010/SSH-key-connecting-bitbucket/README.md

 Using SSH keys to allow access to Bitbucket Server repositories To get the SSH key to work with your build, or other, system, you need to:

-Add the private key to that system.
-For Bitbucket in MacOs:
+Create the SSH key:
   -
+  An SSH key consists of a pair of files.
+One is the private key, which should never be shared with anyone.
+The other is the public key:

 1- Ensure you have a SSH key first.
 Or create one on the command line:
 2- Open the Terminal
-3- ssh-keygen -t rsa -C "your_email@example.com"
+3- > ssh-keygen -t rsa -C "your_email@example.com"

+Your private key is saved to the **id_rsa** file in the **.ssh directory** and is used to verify the public key you use belongs to the same Bitbucket Server account.

+Your public key is saved to the **id_rsa.pub;** file and is the key you upload to your Bitbucket Server account.

-Add the public key to Bitbucket Server as described here:
+Add the public key to Bitbucket Server account as described here:
   -
 Add an SSH access key to either a Bitbucket Server project or repository You simply copy the public key, from the system for which you want to allow access, and paste it into Bitbucket Server.